zekaryas1/gen-ai/README.md

 # GEN AI Practices

-A collection of GEN AI applications, done as practice to learn RAG and AI agents.
+A set of generative AI applications developed as practice projects to explore the world of RAG (Retrieval-Augmented Generation) and AI agents.

 - [Simple Rag](https://github.com/zekaryas1/gen-ai/tree/main/simple_rag):
     - A simple RAG from scratch to help you get answers from a document